Artful Afternoons for those with dementia and their Partner in Care

 1723 Hollis Street, Halifax

 No cost but registration is required.

 To register, please call the Alzheimer Society of Nova Scotia at (902) 422-7961

 The Art Gallery of Nova Scotia has worked with Child Life Services at the IWK Health Centre since 2003.
 This collaboration enables Child Life and Gallery staff to offer innovative visual art workshops for children, teens, and families in addition to curatorial projects.

 Developed with Autism Nova Scotia with the generous support of The Craig Foundation and The Windsor Foundation, the Art Gallery of Nova Scotia offers a diverse range of programs for children, youth, and adults with autism.
 The program includes specially-designed Saturday art classes during the school calendar year, an annual exhibition and Family Sunday.
 This program began in 2006 and is now offered in Halifax at AGNS in addition to the Art Gallery of Nova Scotia Western Branch in Yarmouth.

 The Art Gallery of Nova Scotia is partnered with the Arthritis Society to further enhance programming for the Maud Lewis Gallery.
 As a young child, Maud was afflicted with juvenile arthritis.
 Her tiny house and artwork continues to bring great joy to thousands of visitors throughout the world.
 An artist-facilitated workshop series this past year, inspired by Maud, resulted in a beautiful exhibition of the children's art called ARThritis Express with Oscar & Friends.
-The works were recently on display at AGNS in Halifax and will be on display in Yarmouth at the AGNS Western Branch in fall 2014.
+The works were recently on display at AGNS in Halifax and are now on display in Yarmouth at the AGNS Western Branch.

 Alzheimer Society of Nova Scotia